 Let me ask your attention to another matter which requires to be explained.
-Mr. Seymour, of New York, who made an excellent speech in favour of the resolution, took exception to the high tariff of Canada.
+Mr. Seymour, of New York, who made an excellent speech in favor of the resolution, took exception to the high tariff of Canada.
 Now, in the provinces, our people are naturally anxious to improve their internal communications, and bring them up to a level with other portions of the continent.
-Yielding to this pressure the Government of Canada has expended large sums in the construction of railroads and canals; and let me say that for every pound expended this western country has, either directly or indirectly, derived some benefit.
-But the money being spent, of course the interest has to be paid, and that this might be done changes have been made in the tariff from time to time.
-But you have been compelled to raise your tariff, and although I have not the two to compare, lassume that yours is much higher than that of Ganada.
+Yielding to the pressure the Government right to fish on the Banks of Newfoundland of Canada has expended large sums in the construction of railroads and canals; and let me say that for every pound expended, this western country has, either directly or indirectly, derived some benefit.
+But the money being expended, of course the interest has to be paid, and that this might be done changes have been made in the tariff from time to time.
+But you have been compelled to raise your tariff; and although I have not the two to compare, I assume that yours is much higher than that of Canada.
 Of this we do not complain.
 Why should you?
 Both countries must maintain their credit and pay their obligations.
-I was very much amused by a speech made by Mr. Morrill in your Congress, who assumes that "the magnificent railway improvements of Ganada bave been made with the profits derived from the Reciprocity Treaty."
-But Mr. Morrill ought to know that out of about £13,000,000 expended upon the Grand Trunk Railway and the Victoria Bridge. £10,000,000 were subscribed by a body of British capitalists who have never got a shilling in return for their outlay.
+I was very much amused by a speech made by Mr. Morrill in your Congress, who assumes that "the magnificant railway improvements of Canada. ficent railway improvements of Canada have been made with the profits derived from the Reciprocity Treaty."
+But Mr. Morrill ought to know that out of about £13,000,000 expended upon the Grand Trunk Railway and the Victoria Bridge, £10,000,000 were subscribed by a body of British capitalists, who have never got a shilling in return for their outlay.
 I was even more amused at the gentleman from Maine who took exception to the construction of the Intercolonial Road.
-He ought to remember that a very large amount, for which Ganada pays interest, has gone to improve and restock the road running through Maine to Portland, and to pay interest to the American proprietors from whom it was leased.
-As respects the road from Halifax to Bargor, I am happy to be able to inform him that the Government of Nova Scotia and New Brunswick have made 160 miles of that road since the Treaty was signed, while the State of Maine has not made a single mile to meet us.
+He ought to remember that a very large amount, for which Canada pays interest, has gone to improve and restock the road running through Maine to Portland, and to pay interest to the American proprietors from whom it was leased.
+As respects the road from Halifax to Bangor, I am happy to be able to inform him that the Governments of Nova Scotia and New Brunswick have made 160 miles of that road since the treaty was signed, while the State of Maine has not made a single mile to meet us.
 It ought to be remembered that Canada is spending, at this moment, a million of dollars on her frontier.
 For what?
-To keep her own people from coming to injure you?
+To keep her own people from coming to injure you.
 Why there is not a man would ever come.
-It is to keep the people from your side, who abused the rights of hospitality, from hydring or compromising us.
+It is to keep the people from your side, who abused the rights of bospitality, from injuring or compromising us.

-your side, who accused the rights of hospitality, from injuring or compromising us.
-The necessities of Canada from these great expenditures compelled her to raise her import duty.
-And after all, Canada cannot levy a tax upon your manufactories that she does not also lay on those of Britain, so that you may be easy on that point.
+The necessities of Canada from these large expenditures compelled her to raise her import duty, And, after all, Canada cannot levy a tax upon your manufactories that she does not also lay on those of Britain, so that you may be easy on that point.
 We are no more fond of taxation than you are, and there is no more popular cry for a man to get up in our Legislatures than that of reducing taxation.